jiatiansun/Eventfulness/README.md

 # Predict Eventfulness with our Trained Network

-Download our trained model from  [eventfulness website](https://www.cs.cornell.edu/abe/projects/eventfulness/) and then extract the `caccvel_full` and place it under `checkpoints` directory.
+Download our trained model from  [eventfulness website](https://www.cs.cornell.edu/abe/projects/eventfulness/) and then extract the `checkpoints` and place it under the eventfulness repository.
 Then, you can use the model to predict eventfulness for all videos stored in a dataset in the format of
 ```
 target_dir/
     val/